StAwN74/ckSurf-1.18kd-Release/README.md

   Also consider using start /AboveNormal like said here: https://support.steampowered.com/kb_article.php?ref=5386-HMJI-5162

 # Changelog 👺
-  - 28/01/23: Updated some include files to a newer syntax (smlib: effects & entities, checkpoints.inc, ckSurf: buttonpress, sql, misc).
+  - 28/01/23: Updated some include files to a newer syntax (smlib: effects & entities, checkpoints.inc: see Notes, ckSurf: buttonpress, sql, misc).
 			  Updated replay code to fix bots messed up at spawn.
 			  Updated Hud to new colored msgs.